Still in a job Rafa Benitez might be, but there is already a book on who will be the next Liverpool manager such is the bad run of form they are in.

 Will Gerrard leave Anfield in the summer if Benitez is still there?
 I think he will.

-The benefits of keeping him
+The benefits of keeping Rafa Benitez

-With the financial troubles Liverpool are in, the amount of money his contract is worth and all his backroom staff – that would also probably have to go with him – would cost the club a fortune.
+Only joking, but are there really any?
+I suppose there is with the financial troubles Liverpool are in, the amount of money his contract is worth and all his backroom staff - that would also probably have to go with him - would cost the club a fortune.

 Also would a big name manager be prepared to take over such is the clubs finances and uncertainty over the yanks future plans?